 This course provides an overview of the writing and research processes for various genres of scientific and technical writing.
 It will address the purposes and principles of scientific communication.
 Assignments will cover writing for both general and specialized audiences.
-This course fulfills a Writing Emphasis (WE) requirement.
-Prerequisites: grade of C or better in ENGL 1321 and ENGL 1322.
+Prerequisites: grade of C or better in ENGL 1321 and ENGL 1322 and Junior standing.